vaslabs/sbt-kubeyml/site/docs/deployment/index.md

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment

 The API is a bit opinionated from experiences in production and it forces you to set a liveness probe and a readiness probe.
-It also sets defaults on resources but you can custimise your own.
+It also sets defaults on resources but you can customise your own.

 Because deployment manifests can be quite big there is a DSL so you can create your own.
 The below